RosettaCommons/binder/documentation/basics.rst

 Running the Binder
 ------------------

 After the input file is ready the next step is to run Binder.
-Assuming that our include file conatining all headers from the project is named as ``all_includes.hpp`` it could be done as:
+Assuming that our include file containing all headers from the project is named as ``all_includes.hpp`` it could be done as:

 .. code-block:: bash